Geodesic Length Distribution in Sparse Network Ensembles: Key statistical network models

-where we apply the definition of $\boldsymbol\phi$ from Eq. \ref{eq:def_rdpg_meanvec}.
-Eq. \ref{eq:gcc_consistency_rdpg_rho} is a self-consistency vector equation for $\boldsymbol{\rho}$ which once solved can be used to solve the self-consistency scalar Eq. \ref{eq:gcc_consistency_rdpg_rhox} for the percolation probability of any node location.
-To solve the former, we can make use of an $m$-block SBM approximation of the $k$-dimensional RDPG---as described in Appendix \ref{sec:apdx_sbm_apx_Rk}---and solve for $\boldsymbol{\rho}$ numerically via function iteration.
+where we apply the definition of $\boldsymbol\phi$ from Eq. \eqref{eq:def_rdpg_meanvec}.
+Eq. \eqref{eq:gcc_consistency_rdpg_rho} is a self-consistent vector equation for $\boldsymbol{\rho}$ which once solved can be used to solve the self-consistent scalar Eq. \eqref{eq:gcc_consistency_rdpg_rhox} for the percolation probability of any node location.
+To solve the former, we can make use of a discrete SBM approximation of the $k$-dimensional RDPG---as described in Appendix \ref{sec:apdx_general}---and solve for $\boldsymbol{\rho}$ numerically via function iteration.